kishore0765/MoodMail-Emotion-Based-Email-Subject-Generator/README.md

 1. Enter the body of your email into the main text area.
 2. Choose the desired `Tone` from the dropdown menu.
 3. Click the "Generate Subjects" button.
-4. Review the list of AI-generated subject lines.
-5. Click on any suggestion to copy it to your clipboard!
+4. Click on any suggestion to copy it to your clipboard!

 ---